mtthidoteu/credit-monzo/README.md

 - Create Data API **Client_ID** and **client_secret** add add to `.env` file
 - Login to [Monzo Developers](https://developers.monzo.com) and login with Monzo Account
 - In Monzo Playground, make a GET request to `/pots?current_account_id=$account_id`
-- Locate and Add your Amex Pot's ID into `.env`
+- Locate and Add your Credit Pot's ID into `.env`
 - Make note of your 'account_id' and add it to `.env`
 - In Monzo Developers, create a Client with `Redirect URL` set to `http://127.0.0.1:5000/callback` and 'Confidentiality' set to 'Confindetial'!
 - Add newly created Client ID and Client Secret to `.env`